pionjs/pion/docs/docs/guides/typescript.md

 # Guides >> TypeScript || 50

-Haunted is written in TypeScript and should work quite well with existing TS projects.
+pion is written in TypeScript and should work quite well with existing TS projects.

 There are some tricks to defining custom elements in strict type projects that can help.